containers/podman-desktop/website/docs/troubleshooting.md

 Then run a terminal in native mode (default) and install Podman machine `brew install podman-machine`

-Finally clean the poddman machine VMs that had been previously created, a create new ones.
+Finally clean the podman machine VMs that had been previously created and create new ones.

 ```
 podman machine rm podman-machine-default